talal/ilm/lib.typ

       let tbls = table-index and has-fig(table)
       let lsts = listing-index and has-fig(raw)
       if imgs or tbls or lsts {
-        // Display Indices on a new page regardless of whether `chapter-pagebreak` is
-        // enabled or not.
-Note that we pagebreak only once instead of each each
+        // Note that we pagebreak only once instead of each each
         // individual index.
 This is because for documents that only have a couple of
         // figures, starting each index on new page would result in superfluous
         // whitespace.